-- have had a positive test result for COVID-19, even if you have mild symptoms no symptoms
+- get a positive PCR or antigen test result for COVID-19, even if you have mild symptoms or no symptoms

 How to self-isolate

-Do not go outside unless you have your own outdoor space where you can get some fresh air away from other people.
+do not go outside unless you have your own outdoor space away from other people

 If you start to feel unwell